saptarshibasu/aws-study/README.md

   - Increase size of EC2 instance
   - Use appropriate volume types
   - Enhanced Networking feature can provide higher I/O performance and lower CPU utilization to the EC2 instance.
 However, HVM AMI instead of PV AMI is required
+* EBS can provide the lowest latency store to a single EC2 instance.
+EBS latency is lesser than S3 even with VPC endpoint

 ## CloudWatch